-- Be confident to try new activities and show independence, resilience and perseverance - \ in the face of challenge. - \ Explain the reasons for rules, know right from wrong and try to behave accordingly. - \ Manage their own basic hygiene and personal needs, including dressing, going to the toilet and understanding the importance of healthy food choices.
+- \ Be confident to try new activities and show independence, resilience and perseverance - \ in the face of challenge. - \ Explain the reasons for rules, know right from wrong and try to behave accordingly.
+Play games with simple rules (pairs and small groups). - \ Manage their own basic hygiene and personal needs, including dressing, going to the toilet and understanding the importance of healthy food choices.